-These are the terms typically offered: a fall 15-week (late August - mid-December) and a spring 15-week (mid-January - early May) traditional semester; two seven-week terms each fall and spring offering blended courses; a three-week winter online term; a three-week May term with traditional, on-campus delivery; a three-week online or blended online/on-campus term in June; and a six-week summer online term in June and July.
+These are the terms typically offered: a fall 15-week (late August - mid-December) and a spring 15-week (mid-January - early May) traditional semester; two seven-week terms each fall and spring offering blended courses; a three-week winter online term; a three-week May term with online delivery; and a six-week summer online term in June and July.
 All students may enroll in up to a total of nineteen hours during a traditional semester.
-Students may take one course each sevenweek term provided they do not exceed the total of 19 hours in a traditional semester.
-Students may take three hours each during the winter online term and the three-week summer online term, four hours during the May term (only traditional courses will be offered during this term), and up to a total of eight hours during the three- and six-week summer on campus and online terms.
-If taking courses in either of the three-week summer terms (on-campus or online) or the six-week summer online term, students may take only a total of two courses.
+Students may take one course each seven-week term provided they do not exceed the total of 19 hours in a traditional semester.
+Students may take four hours each during the winter online term and the three-week May online term, and up to a total of eight hours during the six-week summer terms.
 Any exceptions to these terms must be approved by a student's advisor and by the Dean of Faculty or his/her designate.

-Fifty percent of credits earned by degree-seeking students at Westminster College must be in traditional classroom instruction.
+At least fifty percent of credits earned by degree-seeking students at Westminster College must be in traditional classroom instruction.